olivejs/seed-angular/README.md

 # AngularJS Seed

 > Olive seed for AngularJS - offers you quickly scaffold an AngularJS project with pragmatic defaults and best practices.
+It include all goodies you need all the way from testing to production with a faster, automated and productive development environment.

 ![tech-stack][tech-stack]

 ## Usage

+Note that, if you're just scaffolding an app you **DO NOT clone** this repo.
+Just follow the instruction below:

-#### Prepare
+### Prepare

 Install `gulp`, `bower` and `olive` if you haven't already:
 ```